gaku1472/ydn-api-php-samples/EN_readme.txt

  - In case of MediaSample.php       : SampleMedia.jpg
  - In case of BulkUploadSample.php  : SampleBulkUpload.csv
+ - In case of FeedDataSample.php    : SampleFeedUpload.zip
- - In case of VideoSample.php       : SampleVideoUpload.csv
+ - In case of VideoSample.php       : SampleVideoUpload.mp4